 It depends who you ask!
 Wolf taxonomy has long been the subject of a lengthy, ongoing scientific debate.
-Some members of the scientific community argue that there are two species of wolves in North America: the gray wolf (Canis lupus), the red wolf (Canis rufus).
-However, recent genomic research supports a three species model recognized by Canada, which promotes the eastern (Algonquin) wolf, previously considered a subspecies of gray wolf, to a distinct species.
+Some members of the scientific community argue that there are two species of wolves in North America: the gray wolf (Canis lupus) and the red wolf (Canis rufus).
+However, recent genomic research supports a three species model recognized by Canada, which promotes the eastern (Algonquin) wolf (Canis lycaon), previously considered a subspecies of gray wolf, to a distinct species.

 There are two universally recognized species of wolves in the world: the gray wolf (Canis lupus), the red wolf (Canis rufus).
 There is debate about whether the Ethiopian wolf (Canis simensis), sometimes referred to as the Abyssinian wolf, is a member of the wolf or jackal family (Canis aureus).
 There is also debate about whether the eastern (Algonquin) wolf is a subspecies of gray wolf (Canis lupus lycaon), or a distinct species (Canis lycaon).

 The red wolf and gray wolf are two different species of wolf.
 The red wolf is smaller than most gray wolves.
 Red wolves range in size from 45 pounds to 80 pounds.
 Red wolves are mostly brown and tan with black along their backs and red behind the ears while gray wolves can be entirely black, white and any natural combination in between.
 Red wolves have pointier facial features than gray wolves.
 Red wolf howls are higher in pitch and more screechy than those of gray wolves.
 The red wolf diet is made up of a combination of white-tailed deer, raccoons, rabbits and other rodents such as mice and nutria.
 The gray wolf diet includes elk, moose, mule deer, white-tailed deer, bison, caribou, mountain goats, beaver, rabbits and musk oxen from the Arctic.
 Both red wolves and gray wolves are shy and elusive and stay away from humans.
 Wild red wolves live only in the United States where gray wolf populations occupy diverse lands in the earth’s northern hemisphere.
 The red wolf is listed as an endangered species under the Endangered Species Act.
 Only certain populations of gray wolves share this same status.